 The two candidate sites identified all fall within the sediments of the Vryheid Formation consisting of grit, sandstone, shale and coal seams.
-Delerite intrusions form a major part of candidate site 2.
 Large sacrificial deposits of ferricrete are visible on the ground with outcrops visible on the north eastern side of site alternative 3.